Princess Principal: Crown Handler: Production

-The staff and cast for the second film in the series, Princess Principal: Crown Handler – Chapter 2, were revealed in July 2021.
-Maruyama announced the completion of the film's production in August 2021.
-Teruyuki Tanzawa, Rina Endō, and Kazuyuki Okitsu were announced in September 2021 as the respective voices of Prince Edward, Princess Mary, and Prince Richard, who were initially revealed in July.
-The dragon Smerg from Michael Ende's 1979 novel The Neverending Story influenced the Steam Dragon animatronics in the film.
-In August 2022, Sentai Filmworks revealed the film would receive an English dub upon their release of the details about its Blu-ray release.
+The returning staff and cast for the second film in the series, Princess Principal: Crown Handler – Chapter 2, were revealed in July 2021.
+Additionally, new characters were introduced, namely Edward, Mary, and Richard, the members of Albion royal family who are all in line of succession.
+Maruyama announced that the film was completed in August 2021.
+The dragon Smerg from Michael Ende's 1979 novel The Neverending Story influenced the Steam Dragon animatronics scene.
+In August 2022, Sentai Filmworks revealed the film would receive an English dub.

-The production for the third film in the series, Princess Principal: Crown Handler – Chapter 3, was announced in September 2021.
+The production on the third film in the series, Princess Principal: Crown Handler – Chapter 3, were announced in September 2021.
+That month, Teruyuki Tanzawa, Rina Endō, and Kazuyuki Okitsu were revealed to be voicing Edward, Mary, and Richard, respectively.
+The returning staff and cast were announced in November 2022.
 Tachibana stated the film would help the viewers to "finally begin to understand the meaning of the title Crown Handler".
-The staff and cast for the film were revealed in November 2022.
+An English dub by Sentai Filmworks for the film is available.